 Rush 2/Doe Springs, Northeast of Adin resumed operation in June '21 on a 112-acre parcel When this project is completed, 605 acres of forest will have been treated.
 Operations resumed in July of '22.

 The Forest Service has completed treatment on 1,170 acres of Snell project, just north of White Horse.

-Looking to the future, the community of Adin and surrounding areas will receive various hazardous fuel treatments, including the Round Mountain Project, a 1,135 acre treatment near Long Bell, Adin/Canby & Sweagert Projects with treatments totaling 1,845 acres near Cal Pines, and Ash, a hand piling and mastication treatment of 625 acres East of Adin.
+The community of Adin and surrounding areas has received various hazardous fuel treatments, including the Round Mountain Project, a 1,135 acre treatment near Long Bell, Adin/Canby.
+This project was completed in April of '22.
+Sweagert Projects will see treatments totaling 1,845 acres near Cal Pines, and Ash, a hand piling and mastication treatment of 625 acres East of Adin.

 County Road 91 project

 Rush Creek WUI

 The Rush Creek Wildland Urban Interface project encompasses numerous private landowners in the Rush Creek area northeast of Adin in Modoc County.
 Forest fuel consisting of dead-standing trees, overcrowded live trees, logs, dense shrubs and slash will be treated to aid in fire prevention and suppression as well as to create healthy forest conditions that are resilient and resistant to insects, disease and drought.
 The first phase of operations is commenced in the summer of 2022 and treatments will be completed by early 2025.